 - Chorizo: spicy sausage, the Spanish classic.
 Seasoned with pimentón – smoked paprika – which gives it the characteristic red colour.
 Chorizo dulce is made with sweet (dulce) paprika.
 Chorizo Riojano, from the Rioja region in northern Spain, has the EU PGI label.
 Chorizo de cerdo ibérico is made with pork from ibérico pigs – a much more intense flavour.
 Pricier too!

 - Chistorra: a pork sausage from Navarra and the Basque Country.
 Also spiced with paprika, but usually thinner than chorizo.
 Sometimes made with pork and beef.

 - Fuet: a delicious thin, dry cured sausage of pork, seasoned with garlic and pepper.
 Originally from Catalonia, but you can buy it pretty much anywhere in Spain.

-- Jamón: Spanish ham is amazing, the best in the world (at least, I think so!).
+- Jamón: Spanish ibérico ham is amazing, the best in the world (at least, I think so!).
 Ibérico ham comes only from ibérico pigs and from a strictly designated part of western Spain.
 The finest is jamón de bellota (acorns) – the pigs are fed on acorns in the autumn which gives their meat a special flavour.
 So good, it deserves a blog post all to itself!
 Read “how to buy the best jamón in Spain“ here.

 - Jamón de York: the closest you’ll get to British sliced ham.
 But why bother?
 And why York?
 No idea.